XRaise blog

 Pricing notes for Confluence

-Confluence has a free plan for small teams and paid plans for larger teams.
-Paid tiers add advanced permissions, analytics, more storage, support, admin controls, and enterprise features.
+Confluence has a free plan for small teams and paid plans for teams that need more structure, support, and governance.

 Google Docs review for startups